turing-machines/BMC-Firmware/README.md

 ./scripts/build.sh
 ```

+## Coder

+This repository has support for being used within a [Coder](https://coder.com) environment.
+Self-Hosted coder is supported.

+After starting your container/environment, you can auto-configure this repository by running `.coder/bootstrap.sh` which will configure your environment automatically.
+You can detect for this script in a module and run it while you boot-up your environment.

 ### Native

 Currently, only X86 Linux build hosts are supported.
 They are
 required to have the following packages installed:

+Instead of manually configuring the environment you can choose to run `.coder/boostrap.sh` which will autoconfigure your environment.

 > **Commands**
 >